The Importance of Secure Remote Access in Industrial Maintenance

 Understanding the Threat Landscape

 The integration of IT and OT systems has opened new vectors for cyberattacks.
 As industrial systems become more interconnected, they become susceptible to threats that traditionally targeted IT networks.
-Understanding the threat landscape is the first step in building a robust security framework for remote access in industrial maintenance.
+Understanding the specific threats to remote access is the first step in building an effective security framework for industrial maintenance.

 Common Threats to OT Security